Skip to Content

 Comprised of Fifth and sixth grade elected officers and class representatives from third through sixth grade.
 These students are Involved in organizing, planning and implementing school-wide activities such as “Spirit and Pride” days, Annual student Variety Show, assistance with school-wide Recycling Program and Earth Savers Club, Mitten (any new or slightly used clothing or toy items, as well) Tree for donations to needy families, Animal Humane Society projects, Red Ribbon Week, etc.

-Teacher sponsor: Diane Claver and Pat Pfaff
+Teacher sponsor: Pat Pfaff

 Earth Savers Club:

-Another annual project is the collection of used gym shoes which are given to the “Nike Reuse-a-Shoe effort.
+Comprised of over 80 volunteer fifth and sixth graders who assist with all paper and lunchtime recycling.
+An annual project is the collection of used gym shoes which are given to the “Nike Reuse-a-Shoe effort.
 These shoes are ground down and processed into “Nike-Grind” to be used in making such surfaces as basketball courts and soccer fields.
-Earth Savers also helps to collect old crayons, along with mint tins and wet wipe boxes, which are delivered to S.C.A.R.C.E.
+Earth Savers also helps to collect old crayons, cell phones, ink jet cartridges, glue sticks, and glue bottles which are delivered to S.C.A.R.C.E.
 (School and Community Assistance for Recycling and Composting Education).
-Crayons in usable condition are put into the mint tins and offered to needy children.
+Crayons in usable condition are put into mint tins and offered to needy children.
 Remaining crayons are melted and poured into candle molds to make large size crayons for physically challenged students.
+Earth Savers also assist during Earth Week by cleaning up the butterfly garden in the front of the school.

 El Sierra Choir: